-Property Mine and Mineral Types Ownership, Operator, and Permitting Facilities and Processing Plants Recent Activities El Quevar (5) Silver and gold exploration.
+Property Mine and Mineral Types Ownership, Operator, and Permitting Facilities and Processing Plants Recent Activities El Quevar (4) Silver and gold exploration.
 Potential surface and/or underground development.
 100% ownership of 31 mining concessions (56,719 hectares).
 Permitting in place for exploration activities.
 Camp that accommodates 100 workers.
 Signed earn-in agreement with Barrick Gold ("Barrick") in April 2020.
 Barrick has since satisfied the \$1 million work expenditure requirement.
 Desierto (6) Gold and silver exploration.
 33% ownership and an option to increase to 67% ownership of 2 mining concessions (2505 hectares).
 One of the 2 concessions is subject to a legal dispute.
-Drill permit received.
 No significant facilities.
 Pending JV agreement with Cascadero Copper for 51% ownership once option payments are complete.
-Sarita Este (6) Gold, silver and copper exploration.
-Company has option to acquire 51% from Cascadero Minerals Corp.
+Sarita Este (5) Gold, silver and copper exploration.
+Company owns 51%.
+Full JV documentation still in progress.
 One concession totaling 830 hectares.
 Drill permit received.
 No significant facilities.
 In January 2022, announced initial results from 2,518-meter diamond drill program and plans for trenching and drilling in 2022 field campaign.
 In August 2022, announced results from second phase 1,286-meter diamond drill program.
 In December 2022, announced results from third phase 1,825-meter diamond drill program.
-Carolina and Tocata Preliminary mineral exploration.
+Carolina and Tocota Preliminary mineral exploration.
 Company has ownership interest in 14 concessions in the San Juan and Santa Cruz provinces.
 No significant facilities.
 No material exploration work has been conducted to date.